 The Eva Solo

-Years ago someone gave me an Eva Solo right before I moved to Seattle.
+Years ago, someone gave me an Eva Solo right before I moved to Seattle.
 I put the coffee brewer into a box and did not pull it out until recently.
 It is now my favorite coffee brewer.
 It is a glass container with an insulated cover.
-Unlike a French Press, where the filter is pushed down before pouring, the Eva Solo does the filtering on the pour.
+Unlike a French Press, where the filter is pushed down before pouring, Eva Solo filters on the pour.
 The super fine filter is attached to the top.
-This is an oversimplified explanation, but let me state that it makes a clean rich cup of coffee.
+This is an oversimplified explanation, but let me state that it makes a clean, rich cup of coffee.

 Eva Solo Cafe Solo Coffee Maker Designer Coffee – 1.0 L